 Certain Legal Considerations of Mortgage Loans.
-The following is a discussion of certain legal and regulatory aspects of the mortgage loans in which the Fund may invest.
+The following is a discussion of certain legal and regulatory aspects of the mortgage loans in which the Fund and/or an Underlying Fund may invest.
 This discussion is not exhaustive, and does not address all of the legal or regulatory aspects affecting mortgage loans.
 These regulations may impair the ability of a mortgage lender to enforce its rights under the mortgage documents.
-These regulations may also adversely affect the Fund's investments in Mortgage-Backed Securities (including those issued or guaranteed by the U.S. Government, its agencies or instrumentalities) by delaying the Fund's receipt of payments derived from principal or interest on mortgage loans affected by such regulations.
+These regulations may also adversely affect the Fund and/or an Underlying Fund's investments in Mortgage-Backed Securities (including those issued or guaranteed by the U.S. Government, its agencies or instrumentalities) by delaying the Fund and/or an Underlying Fund's receipt of payments derived from principal or interest on mortgage loans affected by such regulations.